-Unlike Nate—who’s now eyeing me warily after catching the interplay between me and his girl—I’m fine by myself.
+Unlike Nate—who’s now eyeing me with barely concealed anger after catching the interplay between me and his girl—I’m fine by myself.
 I have nothing to prove and no one to impress.
 I’ve survived everything thrown my way and learnt a few hard lessons as I’ve grown up.

 I don’t need anyone.

 Just give me a bump of coke, the speed of my Harley, and a wet pussy or two, and I’m good to go.

 Gesturing to my Camaro, I set about removing the car cover before I turn eyes filled with the promise of death on Nate and Amy.

 “Clean your fucking feet.
 Keep your hands off the upholstery.
 You fuck anything, you pay to fix it… and I’m not joking when I tell you that it won’t be cheap.”